saurabhbachhav/inventory-management-system-backend/README.md

-# 📦 Inventory Management Tool – Backend (Fi Internship Assignment)
+# 📦 Inventory Management Tool – Backend

 Welcome to the backend REST API for the **Inventory Management Tool**, created as part of the Fi Internship assignment!
 It enables: